 They’re missing a huge opportunity.
 Small business branding is a super power; it enables your firm to appear more strategic and larger than it is.

-Don’t take the Monopoly approach to branding by skipping it over it in your rush to open for business.
+In the rush to open for business don’t skip branding.
 Instead, take the necessary time to develop your brand and it will reap benefits for your firm in the long run.

-2. Small business branding makes your business look professional, (even if you’re a one person solopreneur.)
+Small business branding reason 2: makes your business look professional,

-Having a unique branded look takes your presentation up a notch.
-Even using low cost creation, everything from your business cards to your email signatures should be consistent and polished supporting the quality image you want to present.
+Even if you’re a one person shop, having a unique branded look takes your presentation up a notch.
+Everything from your business cards to your email signatures should be consistent and polished supporting the quality image you want to present.

-By being conscious and consistent, your small firm has a bigger impact because every piece of content or impression reinforces your message so people learn who you are.
-For example, Content Marketing Institute and Likeable Media both use orange as their brand color and their CEOs, Joe Pulizzi and Dave Kerpen, always wear orange.
+By being consistent, your small firm has a bigger impact because every piece of content or impression reinforces your message.
+People learn who you are.
+For example, Content Marketing Institute and Likeable Media both use orange as their brand color.

-Without brand standards, every piece of content and communications you issue can look different.
+Without a well defined brand, every piece of content and communications you issue can look different.
 As a result, your prospects, customers and fans don’t know who you are or what you stand for.

-Even worse, your competitors can define your business in a less flattering light without you’re even being aware of it.
+Even worse, your competitors can define your business in a less flattering light without you even being aware of it.

 5 Small business branding guidelines